Inside L&T's transformation: CEO SN Subrahmanyan's vision for a future-looking conglomerate

 The pandemic has brought about significant changes in the workplace, prompting companies to adopt various models to suit their business scenarios.
 As a predominantly construction and EPC business, remote work is not a feasible option for us.
 However, we have adopted a hybrid approach in our services business when necessary.
 Our priority is to ensure the safety of our employees and equip them with productivity tools for business continuity.
 We are committed to diversity and inclusion, particularly the inclusion of women in senior leadership roles and supporting those returning from career breaks.
 Our core values prioritise employee well-being, which we support through facilities such as wellness rooms, creches, and medical rooms.

-This interview is part of an exclusive series featuring CEOs and MDs of top organisations sharing their perspectives on the ever-evolving business landscape and the future of work.
-Watch this space for more insightful conversations.
+This interview is part of an exclusive series that featured CEOs and MDs of top organisations sharing their perspectives on the ever-evolving business landscape and the future of work.
+Browse all the interviews here!